Skip to main content

 AVI’s Massage Therapy Program: Skills, Hours, and Outcomes

-AVI Career Training’s Massage Therapy program in Vienna, VA is built around one goal: getting you licensed, skilled, and employment-ready as efficiently as possible.
+AVI Career Training’s Massage Therapy (NO FINANCIAL AID FOR THIS PROGRAM) program in Vienna, VA is built around one goal: getting you licensed, skilled, and employment-ready as efficiently as possible.

 What You’ll Learn